The Keys to Setting Your Home Inspection Business up for Success

 Have an income backup plan

 It takes time to grow a business.
-At first, a good deal of your time and energy will be spent on everything but inspecting houses: choosing equipment, making connections, building a website, and making real estate office presentations.
-Very, very few inspectors are able to fill up their schedules the day they open up shop.
+At first, much of your time and energy will be spent on everything but inspecting houses: choosing equipment, making connections, building a website, and making real estate office presentations.
+Very, very few inspectors can fill up their schedules the day they open up shop.

-There’s no “right” answer here, but there is a wrong one: not planning how you’ll make ends meet for the first year or two of your new business venture.
+There’s no “right” answer here, but there is a wrong one: not planning how to make ends meet for the first year or two of your new business venture.

 Know how to fund startup costs

-Starting a home inspection business is appealing to many contractors and tradespeople because they already know so much about the process of building homes.
+Starting a home inspection business is appealing to many contractors and tradespeople because they already know so much about building homes.
 While your knowledge base is deep, it takes more than a clipboard and a flashlight to be competitive in today’s home inspection market.

-Modern home inspectors rely on some serious equipment to get the job done right.
-Some of these tools are expensive and require a hefty investment: think telescoping ladders, infrared cameras, drones, and radon detectors.
+Modern home inspectors rely on serious equipment to get the job done right.
+These tools are expensive and require a hefty investment: think telescoping ladders, infrared cameras, drones, and radon detectors.

-In addition to equipment, you’ll also need a vehicle (and all the expenses that go along with it), a business phone, website, marketing materials, and office basics like a computer and printer.
-If you plan to work outside of your home, you’ll also need to rent office space and furniture.
+In addition to equipment, you’ll also need a vehicle (and all the expenses that go along with it), a business phone, a website, marketing materials, and office basics like a computer and printer.
+If you plan to work outside your home, you must also rent office space and furniture.

-All of this costs money, and your biggest outlay will be upfront.
+All of this costs money, and your most significant outlay will be upfront.
 How will you cover it?

-Again, you may have savings to dip into, which is great.
-If not, you’ll need to plan your financing carefully.
-You could use your credit card, but you’ll usually get a better deal from the bank or from government-sponsored small business loans.
-Shop around for low interest rates and plan carefully so you only borrow what you need.
+Again, you may have savings to dip into, which is excellent.
+If not, you’ll need to plan your finances carefully.
+You could use your credit card, but you’ll usually get a better deal from the bank or government-sponsored small business loans.
+Shop around for low-interest rates and plan carefully to only borrow what you need.

 Cover yourself for liability

 One of the biggest mistakes a new home inspector can make is to ignore the need for business insurance.
-Even the most thorough inspectors in the world are human, and mistakes can happen.
-When they do, you could be on the hook for damages, especially if you missed something big.
+Even the most thorough inspectors worldwide are human, and mistakes can happen.
+When they do, you could be liable for damages, especially if you missed something big.
 Unhappy homeowners could sue you to try to recover their losses.

 The best way to protect yourself is to purchase liability insurance for your business.
-You’ll want to make sure that your policy covers errors and omissions, or E&O. If you shop around, you can find an affordable policy.
-You may never need to use it, but having it could protect you from losing thousands of dollars — the kind of money that could tank your whole business.
+You’ll want to ensure that your policy covers errors and omissions or E&O. If you shop around, you can find an affordable policy.
+You may never need to use it, but having it could protect you from losing thousands of dollars — the money that could tank your whole business.

-Pro Tip: The way you structure your business can also help you avoid losing your shirt over a liability issue.
+Pro Tip: How you structure your business can also help you avoid losing your shirt over a liability issue.
 Forming an LLC instead of operating as a sole proprietor can protect your personal assets in the event of a lawsuit.

 Commit to a marketing plan

 The Achilles’ heel of many home inspection businesses?
 Marketing.
-Most home inspectors know a lot about houses but not much at all about getting their business in the public’s eye — and keeping it there.
-But marketing is absolutely critical to bring clients into your business so you can remain profitable.
+Most home inspectors know a lot about houses but not much about getting their business in the public’s eye — and keeping it there.
+But marketing is critical to bringing clients into your business so you can remain profitable.

-Many home inspection businesses fail simply because inspectors don’t know how to drum up business — and don’t realize that a good deal of their time and effort will be spent on this task.
+Many home inspection businesses fail simply because inspectors don’t know how to drum up business — and don’t realize that much of their time and effort will be spent on this task.
 The Golden Rule of Marketing?
 It’s a process, and it’s never done.

 This means that you will have to keep up your marketing efforts regularly.
-Plan to set aside a certain amount of time each week to devote to getting your name out there.
+Plan to schedule some time each week to get your name out there.
 There are so many ways to do this.
 For home inspectors, some of the most popular are:

 Once you choose which methods of promoting your business you’ll employ, you’ll need to keep up with them regularly.
 That could mean posting to Facebook and Twitter every Tuesday and Friday, calling real estate agents on Wednesdays, and updating your website and emails with special offers once each month.

 To keep it all organized, it helps to add your marketing activities to your schedule at set times.
-Treat this as just as important a part of your day as inspections themselves, and you’ll set yourself up for success.
+Treat this as a necessary part of your day as inspections themselves, and you’ll set yourself up for success.

 Keep careful records